 All Music’s usually solid take on things falters when they come to appraise Sir Paul’s third studio solo album (McCartney II).
 They dismissed the futuristic synth stylings of this bizarre outing as “confused”, while Soulwax saw sense and added it to one of their magpie mash-ups.

-Imagine The Mall last week, or Pilton a few years back, without this track.
+Imagine The Mall in 2012, or Pilton a few more years back, without this track.
 Fireworks were made for the chorus.
 Best Bond song after that Chris Cornell track (just kidding).

 Certainly the most tender tribute to Buster Merryfield’s Fools And Horses character we’ve ever heard.
 Nah, the song is actually about Macca’s own uncle (although it was used in the TV show).
 A blissful harmony and sound effect-packed tribute showcasing his songwriting at its most honed.